Nagaprasadvr/rust-token-miner/README.md

 # rust-token-miner
-A cli token miner just for fun , multi-threaded mining
+A token miner just for fun , multi-threaded mining inspired by ORE

 # Run
 ```bash